amyasnikov/validity/docs/entities/selectors.md

 An additional purpose of a selector is to define how dynamic pairs for the devices are formed.

 !!!
 Warning
-    Bear in mind that one device could belong to different selectors.
-If you applied the same test to multiple selectors containing the same device, this test will be executed multiple times for this device.
+    Bear in mind that one device can belong to different selectors.
+If you apply the same test to multiple selectors containing the same device, this test will be executed multiple times for this device.

 ## Fields